 Josh Jackson is a writer and photographer whose work illuminates America’s most overlooked public lands—those managed by the Bureau of Land Management.
 He weaves storytelling and imagery to reveal the beauty, complexity, and vulnerability of these often misunderstood landscapes.

-His work has appeared in High Country News, the Los Angeles Times, Adventure Journal, Longreads, Modern Huntsman, and Backcountry Journal.
+His work has appeared in High Country News, the Los Angeles Times, Adventure Journal, SFGATE, Modern Huntsman, and Backcountry Journal.
 He has also been a guest on numerous podcasts exploring nature, science, and conservation.
 His first book, The Enduring Wild: A Journey into California’s Public Lands (Heyday, 2025), is both a love letter to these landscapes and a meditation on belonging and reciprocity.

 He lives with his wife and three children in the heart of Los Angeles.